 Employment Discrimination Violates New Jersey and New York Law

 Discrimination at work is illegal in both New Jersey and New York.
-It is a violation of your employment law rights if your company has fired, demoted, harassed or taken another adverse employment action against you because you are a member of a legally protected group.
+It is a violation of your employment law rights if your company has fired, demoted, harassed, disciplined or taken another adverse employment action against you because you are a member of a legally protected group.

 What Forms of Discrimination Are Illegal?

-The New Jersey Law Against Discrimination (LAD), the New York Human Rights Law (NYHRL) and the New York City Human Rights Law (NYCHRL) all prohibit many different forms of discrimination and harassment.
+The New Jersey Law Against Discrimination (LAD), the New York Human Rights Law (NYHRL), the New York City Human Rights Law (NYCHRL) and various federal laws prohibit many different forms of discrimination and harassment.
 For example, the law in both New Jersey and New York prohibits employers from treating you worse based on any of the following categories:

 - Age: It is unlawful to discriminate against an employee based on his or her age, including making decisions based on stereotypes or assumptions about older workers.